 Mann is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

-The chart is based on the bills Mann has sponsored and cosponsored from Jan 3, 2017 to Jun 17, 2021.
+The chart is based on the bills Mann has sponsored and cosponsored from Jan 3, 2019 to Mar 17, 2023.
 See full analysis methodology.

 Tracey Mann sits on the following committees:

 Mann was the primary sponsor of 1 bill that was enacted: